-Psychonomic Society Select-Speaker Awards
+Psychonomic Society Member Select-Speaker Awards

-The Program Committee is responsible for the extremely difficult task of selecting the top 10 abstracts submitted for a Psychonomic Society Select-Speaker Award.
+The Program Committee is responsible for the extremely difficult task of selecting the top 10 abstracts submitted for a Psychonomic Society Member Select-Speaker Award.
 The main criteria for selection are overall quality of research, theoretical impact, and methodological rigor.
 Previous award winners more than satisfied these criteria and collectively represent an exciting and diverse range of research topics, including attention, memory, learning, judgment and decision making, and language processing.

-The Psychonomic Society Select-Speaker Awards are now an annual award program.
+The Psychonomic Society Member Select-Speaker Awards are now an annual award program.
 All Members are encouraged to apply for the award next year.

 Award selections will be made by the Program Committee.
 Award recipients will be informed in July.
 The $1,500 stipend will be awarded after the spoken paper has been presented at the Annual Meeting.

 The PDF should include the Member’s name, a title of the presentation, and a word count for the summary (not counting the title, author, or reference list).
 The font size should be no smaller than 11.
 The PDF should be named using the author’s name in the following format: Smith_Samuel_E.

 If the abstract is selected for the Psychonomic Society Member Select-Speaker Award, the paper will be assigned to a spoken session.
 The authors and the 150-word abstract that are submitted in the online submission system will be used in the program.
 Include all information that is asked for in the online submission system even if you are applying for a Member Select-Speaker Award.